terrylinooo/sliderm.js/README.md

 # Sliderm

-Sliderm is a slider and carousel JavaScript library that has only packed size less than 12 KB.
+Sliderm is a slider and carousel JavaScript library that has only packed size is less than 16 KB.

 ## Getting started